Computational Toxicology Research

 The participating institution must be able to demonstrate the availability of research staff with appropriate scientific credentials, a history of successfully conducting research in the subject area of the RFA, the availability of facilities and related resources necessary to complete the research.
 In order for federal employees to participate, there must also be an absence of any actual or apparent conflict of interest, as well as an absence of any lack of impartiality, as defined by the Standards of Ethical Conduct.

-If you are interested in participating with NCCT researchers in preparing a funding application in response to another federal agency's RFA, submit a written request to: Karen Dean at email@example.com
+If you are interested in participating with NCCT researchers in preparing a funding application in response to another federal agency's RFA, submit a written request to: Sandra Roberts at Roberts.firstname.lastname@example.org

 The request should identify the sponsoring federal agency, the RFA identifier, indicate in general terms the research project that is anticipated and how NCCT researchers would be expected to collaborate, and date by which EPA should reply.
 Provide the scientific qualifications required of the NCCT researcher(s); specific individuals may be identified.